MyCryptoHQ/knowledge-base-content/staying-safe/hardware-wallet-recommendations.md

   - Hardware Wallets
 priority: 95
 date_published: '2015-07-15'
-date_modified: '2020-10-08'
+date_modified: '2021-01-15'
 ---

 One of the safest and easiest ways to store your ETH, tokens, ETC, BTC, and many other coins is via a **Ledger Nano S** or **Trezor**.
 Both are hardware wallets.
-Both work with MyCrypto.com and the MyCrypto [desktop application](https://download.mycrypto.com/).
+Both work with MyCrypto.com and the legacy [MyCrypto desktop application](https://download.mycrypto.com/).

 - [Buy a Ledger](https://www.ledgerwallet.com/r/1985?path=/products/)
 - [Buy a Trezor](https://shop.trezor.io/?offer_id=10&aff_id=1735)